haojiliu/honey-boba/README.md

 # honey-boba

-# TODOs:
+# TODOs before release:
+- cron job to send digest to those active designs with not empty emails, and has new comments made

+- custom validation message
+- docker set up
+- deploy to aws
+- register a domain name
-- figure out why server side can't verify a recaptcha response, always return false
+- figure out why update a design doesn't show up after a refresh, cached somewhere??

+# TODOs after release:
+- show error message when server side code failed?
 - responsive resizing of text
-- custom validation message
-- report a bug form on /faq page
-- show error message when server side failed?

 - upload the same file again
 - upload the same form again
 - upload the same review again